Economic Substance Regulations & Beneficial Owner (UBO) Procedures & Deadline – FAQs

 - And Cabinet Resolution No. 57 of 2020 (the “amended ES Regulations”) issued on 10 August 2020 replacing the original ES Regulations, along with updated Guidance clarifying the amended ES Regulations (Ministerial Decision 100 of 2020 dated 19 August 2020).

-All entities will be required to submit an online declaration for the financial year 1st January to 31st December 2019 by 31st December 2020.
+All entities was required to submit an online declaration for the financial year 1st January to 31 December 2019 by 31st December 2020.
+Further to exceptional circumstances, the deadline is extended to 31st January 2021.
 For more information click here.

 Our FAQs provide a helpful summary to the filing process and complements our previous articles detailing the specific legislation.